 Probability & Impact Matrix

-As explained above it is one of the key tools of the Quantitative Risk Analysis process and its main purpose is to eventually allocate money in the Cost Baseline (the budget) – i.e., Contingency Reserve to cover the risk.
+As explained above it is one of the key tools of the Quantitative Risk Analysis process, and its primary purpose is to eventually allocate money in the Cost Baseline (the budget) – i.e., Contingency Reserve to cover the risk.
 To do this, the qualitative impact scales of the P-I Matrix are converted to actual costs for each risk deemed in the preceding process to be high-priority.

 average of $6,000.